Important: OCC recertification

 Longitudinal assessment scoring

-The AOBP requires both Segment 1 and Segment 2 to meet or exceed the 70% pass rate for successful completion of longitudinal assessment.
+The AOBP requires a 70% pass rate for successful completion of longitudinal assessment.

 Longitudinal assessment fees

-Registration is required each year of the longitudinal assessment three-year cycle.
+Registration is required each year.
 A $200 fee will be assessed annually at the time of registration.

 - Assessment fee: $200